Where do I come from?

 I was born in Italy, in the northern region of Trentino-Alto Adige (South Tyrol), 1.5hs away from the Austrian border and 2 hours away from Venice.
 Watch the videos below to get a sense of the area.
 Many says it reminds them of "The Sound of Music" movie, which I can't disagree with!

-After high school, my best friend and I went to London (UK) for a 6 months experience.
+After education, my best friend and I went to London (UK) for a 6 months experience.
 This turned out to be a longer stay than we expected, as after 6 months we both decided to stay in London for a longer time.
 Fast forward 7 years, and I moved to Toronto, Canada!